Usher (musician): Performance

 Usher's stage performances have been complimented by critics as "packed with high-octane choreography held together by sleek, masterful showmanship", and his presence "engaging enough to pull off a one-man show".
 Vibe magazine notes him as being Bobby Brown-esque for his displays of "brash sexuality and arrogance", leading to antics such as being "prone to dropping his pants", and a "tendency to shed his shirt on stage", while John Aizlewood of The Guardian observed that "For all his pelvic thrusting and crotch-grabbing, Usher is a rather courtly presence."
+Bob Purvis of Milwaukee Journal Sentinel further noticed that Usher grabbing his crotch "would become a familiar sight throughout his shows, along with simulated sex with his dancers and his mic stand".
 On his 8701 Evolution Tour in 2002, Larry Nager of The Cincinnati Enquirer hailed his simultaneous ability, stating "the 23-year-old Atlantan proved you can sing and dance at the same time.
 Of course, that's how James Brown, Jackie Wilson and Usher's most obvious role model Michael Jackson did it, but in today's high-tech, gimmicky concerts, it's a lost art", claiming his show "ended the reign of 'Nsync, Britney and the rest of the lip-synching, teen-pop acts".
 Usher told People magazine "James Brown introduced me to soul.
 Because of him I was given a clear view of what a real performance is and should be.
 I learned showmanship from him", and has seen comparisons to his influences.
 At the 2004 MTV Video Music Awards, he performed "Confessions Part II" and "Yeah!" under a rain machine, in which he eventually threw the mic stand at a mirror during the former.
 Rolling Stone placed it at number 13 of their "20 Best MTV VMAs Opening Performances".

 Usher is an old-school showman who has been performing since childhood: a dancer, a singer, five feet and seven inches of raw charm and taut musculature.
 I've seen superstars perform before, but always in large venues, where they are isolated from the plebes by an appropriate distance.
 Seeing Usher in such a small venue, beaming ear-to-ear the whole evening, I was bowled over by the sheer amount of raw talent and charisma on display.